-We use information from Elsevier's SCOPUS database and compile the list of all peer-reviewed articles that appeared in the top academic journals of each field since the journal's foundation.10 Top journals are defined as those ranked among the top 10 by Impact Factor (IF) in each field at least once since 1975 (or the journal's creation, if it occurred after 1975).11 Our final list of publications includes 20 million articles, corresponding to approximately 100,000 articles per year.12
+We use information from Elsevier's SCOPUS database and compile the list of all peer-reviewed articles that appeared in the top academic journals of each field since the journal's foundation.
+Top journals are defined as those ranked among the top 10 by Impact Factor (IF) in any of SCOPUS's

+191 fields at least once since 1975 (or the journal's creation, if it occurred after 1975).
+Our final list of publications includes 20 million articles, corresponding to approximately 100,000 articles per year.
+For each article, we extract information on its title, abstract, keywords, authors, and authors' affiliations.